wzhang109/state-coordination/README.md

 The goal is not to automate substantive judgment away.
 The goal is to make measurement more scalable while keeping each score traceable to documentary evidence and human review.

+## Status

+This repository currently combines a synthetic demo (illustrating the full workflow end-to-end) with a first real pilot batch: 9 passages hand-coded from the official 2004 "Automotive Industry Development Policy" (汽车产业发展政策), State Council/NDRC Order No. 8.
+The pilot batch covers a single sector and a single source document; it is not yet a completed empirical analysis.
+See `data/README.md` for which files are synthetic and which are real, and `docs/prompt_log_automobiles_2026-07-19.md` for the coding run log.

 ## Repository structure

 ```text